 The Land Before Time series is positively egregious in this regard, constantly resetting character traits and ignoring all the times when they finally got to paradise.

 Camp Lazlo's continuity can't make up its mind.
 Although a fair amount of things do stay with the continuity, some cases go beyond Status Quo Is God.
 Camp Kidney built five years ago one episode?
 Next episode, it's decades old.
 How old the camp is, how long the characters have known each other and more change from episode to episode, yet things like Edward owning a doll and Lazlo renaming the newspaper remained until the show ended.
-Edward being able to drive the cabins like cars was even promoted from a one-time gag to a plot element in the next season.
+Edward being able to drive the cabins like cars was even promoted from a one-time gag to a plot element in the next season, and in the episode where the gag originated Samson sees Edward's back and comments "I see you've still got that rash", referring to a mystery rash that most of the campers came down with and showed to Samson and Raj in response to them being disgusted with their own bodies being pruned up.

-Very few things that happened in episodes of Ren and Stimpy carried on into later episodes (they lived in a different place every episode), but one of the things that did get carried from episode to episode was Stimpy's first material possession (a litter box)... until it was destroyed.
+Very few things that happened in episodes of The Ren & Stimpy Show carried on into later episodes (they lived in a different place every episode), but one of the things that did get carried from episode to episode was Stimpy's first material possession (a litter box)... until it was destroyed.

 Monkey Dust.
 Taken to extremes.
 One sketch features a character that commits suicide each week.
 Another features a character who, every week, is released from prison after being locked up for 25 years for a crime he didn't commit.